Commercial Lease Negotiation in Arkansas: Key Clauses Developers Should Never Overlook

 • Remedies if exclusives are violated

-Overly broad exclusives can unintentionally restrict a development’s leasing flexibility and reduce long-term value.
+Overly broad exclusives can unintentionally restrict a development's leasing flexibility and reduce overall project value.
+Experienced commercial litigation attorneys at McDaniel Wolff understand how to draft exclusives that protect key tenants without unnecessarily limiting future leasing options.

 4. Assignment and Subleasing Rights